GAPS

 Development of pen site tests and alternatives for the simple diagnosis of AI.

-Multiple strain coverage, easy to apply (mass vaccination), single dose, cheap, marker vaccines, induction and persistence of shedding of virus avoided, efficacious in birds with maternal antibodies.
+The requirements are for multiple strain coverage, easy to apply (mass vaccination), single dose, cheap, marker vaccines, induction and persistence of shedding of virus avoided, efficacious in birds with maternal antibodies.
+Efficacious to stop sustained transmission.

 Variable.
 The proof of concept may be a couple of hundred thousand euros but the full development is several millions euros.

-Development of recombinant vaccines, sub unit vaccines and possible DNA vaccines.
+Development of recombinant vaccines, sub unit vaccines and possible DNA/RNA vaccines.

 Not applicable at present.